Water Quality Fees, Credits & Incentives

 Credits & Incentives

-The information below is referencing the credit program that was in effect from 2009-December 1, 2014.
+The information below is referencing the credit program that is in effect until December 1, 2015.

 Q: What is the Water Quality Fee?